HOI AN, VIETNAM

 Baby Mustard

 This restaurant is a good place to stop for lunch if you're cycling from Hoi An to the beach.
 They have a garden next to the restaurant where they grow all their own vegetables, herbs, etc. It's a nice setting, very peaceful, but to be honest we were a bit disappointed with the food.
-The papaya salad with chicken was nice, but not close to the best we've had, and the Secret Drink at Baby Mustardsweet and sour chicken with vegetables and rice was OK, but again we've had better, and the chicken was quite chewy.
+The papaya salad with chicken was nice, but not close to the best we've had, and the sweet and sour chicken with vegetables and rice was OK, but again we've had better, and the chicken was quite chewy.
 However, their 'secret' drink (see right) was wonderful - with passion fruit, lemon grass, lime juice, etc. Absolutely delicious!

 We had a drink in this stylish bar a couple of times toward the end of the evening.
 Vietnam is not a late night place and we were surprised to find that many places in Hoi An closed at around 10pm!
 We were the last people to leave this bar just after 10pm and it felt as if it was 3 in the morning!!
 Anyway, it's a nice place to have a drink and I can thoroughly recommend the Green Mango Mojito - delicious!